ktconnolly/understat-xg/README.md

 python season.py EPL 2015
 ```
 League IDs are EPL, La_Liga, Bundesliga, Serie_A, Ligue_1 and RFPL.
-Available seasons are from 2014 to present.
+Available seasons are 2014 to present.